caiks/Alignment/README.md

 The Alignment repository is designed with the goal of theoretical correctness rather performance.
 A fast implementation of *practicable inducers* is in the [AlignmentRepa repository](https://github.com/caiks/AlignmentRepa).

+## Documentation

+Some of the sections of the Overview of the paper have been illustrated with a [Haskell commentary](https://greenlake.co.uk/pages/overview_haskell).
+The comments provide both (a) code examples for the paper and (b) documentation for the code.

+For programmers who are interested in implementing *inducers*, some of the sections of the paper have been expanded in a [Haskell commentary](https://greenlake.co.uk/pages/inducer_haskell) with links to documentation of the code in the repository.
+The code documentation is gathered together in [Haskell code](https://greenlake.co.uk/pages/inducer_haskell_implementation).

 ## Installation

 The `Alignment` module requires the [Haskell platform](https://www.haskell.org/downloads#platform) to be installed.